iterative/dvc.org/content/docs/use-cases/ci-and-ml.md

 ## Motivation

 ML engineers and data scientists face many unique challenges.
-Some of these challenges can be solved by adopting first-citizen concepts from traditional software engineering and development.
+Some of these challenges can be solved by adopting well-established concepts from traditional software engineering and development.
 Probably the most common adoption is versioning control.
 Some other, unfortunately less common, could be unit testing data processing steps of a pipeline.
 Here is a non exhaustive list of a few other unique challenges:

 - Automatically re-train models upon changes.
-- Compare (and report) performance of different versions of a model.
+- Systematically compare (and report) performance of different versions of a model.
-- Test data correctness when new data is introduced.
+- Test data correctness when new datasets are introduced.
 - Handle a model training that is computationally intensive.

 Combining a version control tool (like `git`) together with `dvc` and `cml`